-Nuremberg is one of my favorite cities to visit.
+Nuremberg is one of my favorite cities to visit in southern Germany.
 And just like Munich, every time I go I see a little bit more.
 There is so much to see and do in Nuremberg, you could never be bored.
 It’s only an hour away from Regensburg and is one of the top destinations in Bavaria!
 Here’s how you can spend a day in Nuremberg!

 Nuremberg is famous for a few things: their Lebkuchen (gingerbread) which is popularly sought after in the Weihnachtsmarkts and of course the delicious sausages.
 But Nuremberg will always have a dark history connected to WWII and there is no escaping it here.
 It was also here where the Nazis held their large rallies and where at the end of the war, those terrible high Nazi officials were tried for their crimes against humanity in the Nuremberg trials.